Frequently askedQuestions

 Tipping

-At accommodations (hotels, lodges, tent camp / Green Camps) we recommend an amount of US$ 10-15 per guest per night.
+At accommodations (hotels, lodges, tent camp / Green Camps) we recommend an amount of US$ 10-15 per room per night.
 You can best give the tip to the property manager or put it in the tip jar at the reception.
 The money is then distributed fairly among the staff.

 At lodges, your bags are carried to the room.
 The wearers receive a tip via the tip jar.

 Are you satisfied with your safari guide?
-Then an amount of US $ 25 per guide per day is usual.
+Then an amount of US$ 25 per guide per day is usual.
 You can give this to him at the end of the safari.
 This is not necessary for a possible trainee, who shares with the guide.

 If you participate in activities such as canoeing, cycling, night safari or walking, you can give a tip of US$ 3-5 per person.

-Guidelines for mountaineers
+Tipping guidelines for mountaineers

 How and when do you tip?